rob-myers/rob-myers.github.io/docs/plan.md

 ## TODO (low-level)

-- 🚧 can slow down walk speed animation
-  - ✅ add walk contact metas to npc svg
-  - ✅ compute contact deltas in npc json
-  - ❌ try playing spritesheet frames for different lengths of time
-  - ✅ spritesheet duration derived from npc speed and feet contact deltas
-  - one more try...

 - 🚧 npc walk collision prevention
   - ✅ navmeta `start-seg` for all waypoints except last
   - on `start-seg` show capsule (collision space)